YouTube Links to Clips of Various Italian Styles of Bell Ringing

 Mascarino, near Ferrara.
 Bells cast by Clemente Brighenti in 1873

 Ferrara Cathedral.
-Classic Ferrara style, using a combination of ropes and pushing from above.
-Notice also how the biggest bell is left in the "up" position by bracing the "goat" with wooden props.
+Classic Ferrara style, using a combination of ropes and

 Cathedral of San Giorgio, Ferrara, Sunday 8 October 2012